ArtS/arts.github.com/_posts/2015-02-15-how-to-use-bootstrap-3-validation-states-with-asp-net-mvc-forms.md

 You can get the source code for the examples used in this article here as a [Zip archive][8] or [browse the code][9] on github.

 I hope this article helped you to sort out your problems.
-Subscribe to my mailing list *__'Untangling ASP.NET MVC'__* to get handy tips on working with the framework, various libraries and all sort of surrounding stuff.
+Subscribe to my mailing list to get handy tips on working with the framework, various libraries and all sort of surrounding stuff.

 {% include subscription.html %}